German Australians

 German Australians (Deutsch-Australier) are Australians of German ancestry.
-German Australians constitute one of the largest ancestry groups in Australia, and German is the fifth most identified European ancestry in Australia behind English, Irish, Scottish and Italian.
-German Australians are one of the largest groups within the global German diaspora.
+They constitute one of the largest ancestry groups in Australia, and German is the fifth most identified European ancestry in Australia behind English, Irish, Scottish and Italian.
+German Australians are one of the largest groups within the global German diaspora, and are a large part of Australia's multicultural background.
+(Note: Hahndorf for example is tourist areas.)